ADORSYS-GIS/Geass/README.md

 # 🌟 Getting Started with GitHub: A Beginner's Guide 🌟

-Welcome to GitHub!
+Welcome to Geass!
+We're here to talk of GitHub.
 GitHub is a powerful platform for version control and collaboration.
 Whether you're a developer, designer, or just someone interested in managing projects, GitHub can help you work more effectively.
 Let's dive in! 🏊‍♂️

 ## 1. Creating a GitHub Account